London Underground ticketing: Oyster card

 In 2003, Transport for London launched the Oyster card.
 It is a proximity card, which on buses, trams and on the Underground allows a traveller to touch the card on one of the yellow readers positioned on the automatic entrance and exit faregates rather than feeding it through a card ticket reader.

 Unlike card tickets, the Oyster card is not disposable, and value - either 'pay as you go' balance or Travelcards - can be added to it at computerised ticket machines and at ticket offices.
 Where pay as you go credit is used, the cost of each journey is deducted from a stored balance.
 As of October 2005, weekly, monthly and annual Travelcards issued by London Underground or directly by Transport for London are only available on Oyster cards.

 The fare structure is now designed to encourage the use of Oyster cards.
 Daily Travelcards are not available on Oyster, but a system called 'Capping' ensures that on each day of use no more than the equivalent Travelcard price is deducted.
-Prior to January 2010 the Oyster cap was 50p less than a Travelcard, but now the cap for Oyster and Travelcard is the same.
+Prior to January 2010 the Oyster cap was 50p less than a Travelcard, but now the daily cap for Oyster is always less than the equivalent Day Travelcard.
 The balance can be automatically topped up with funds from a credit or debit card when the balance becomes low, a feature known as 'auto top-up'.
 Tickets and pay as you go credit can be purchased via a website or over the telephone.

 The Oyster card system is designed to eliminate the need to purchase tickets at the station for most users.
 Following the implementation of the technology London Underground reduced the number of staff working in ticket offices.